Integrated Generalized Zero-Shot Learning for Fine-Grained Classification: Proposed Method

+Here, $\lambda_{cls}$ and $\lambda_{m2}$ are hyper-parameters for weighting the contribution of $\mathcal{L}_{cls}$ in the optimization and mutual learning respectively.
 We train AGAN and AFGN in an end-to-end fashion.
 During each iteration, first, we sample a mini-batch from ${(x_i^s,y_i^s)}_{i=1}^{n_s}$ and Gaussian noise $\epsilon$.
 Then we update the learnable components of AGAN by (\ref{e13}).
 Finally, we update the learnable components of AFGN by (\ref{e14}).